COMPSAFE2025 Minisymposia

 MS-24: High Performance Computing for Environmental Problems

-Takashi Shimokawabe (University of Tokyo), Hiroshi Okuda (University of Tokyo), Gabriel Wittum (Goethe University Frankfurt), Ryuji Shioya (Toyo University)
+Takashi Shimokawabe (University of Tokyo), Lutz Gross (The University of Queensland), Hiroshi Okuda (University of Tokyo), Gabriel Wittum (Goethe University Frankfurt), Ryuji Shioya (Toyo University)

 Efficient computational solution of high fidelity large-scale problems